Phonon condensation and cooling via nonlinear feedback

-In applications like highly sensitive and ultra-fast sensing \cite{rugar2004single,yang2006zeptogram,burg2007weighing}, acoustic actuation \cite{masmanidis2007multifunctional,feng2008self,wen2020coherent}, information processing \cite{mahboob2008bit,unterreithmeier2009universal,tadokoro2018driven}, biological imaging \cite{tamayo2001high,shekhawat2005nanoscale,tetard2008imaging}, amplifying vibration amplitude and narrowing phonon linewidth are critical for good performance.
-Active linear feedback control, namely, feedback force is proportional to the measured mechanical displacement or velocity but with a phase difference, is a well-known technique for achieving these two goals.
-The control consists of the real-time monitoring of mechanical motion and feedback loop.
+In the context of micromechanical and nanomechanical resonators, which are widely used for ultrasensitive sensing \cite{rugar2004single,yang2006zeptogram,burg2007weighing}, acoustic actuation \cite{masmanidis2007multifunctional,feng2008self,wen2020coherent}, information processing \cite{mahboob2008bit,unterreithmeier2009universal,tadokoro2018driven}, and biological imaging \cite{tamayo2001high,shekhawat2005nanoscale,tetard2008imaging}, amplifying vibration amplitude and narrowing phonon linewidth are critical for performance.
+Active linear feedback control, where the feedback force is proportional to the measured mechanical displacement or velocity with a specific phase difference, is a well-known technique for achieving these two goals \cite{poggio2007feedback,ohta2017feedback}.
 Depending on the phase difference, either positive or negative feedback can be realized.
-This technique works well when the resonator can be considered as a single mode system.
+This method relies on real-time monitoring of mechanical motion and is highly effective when the resonator operates as a single-mode system.

-In general, however, mechanical resonators have a series of normal modes.
-A single linear feedback loop results in the simultaneous amplification or damping of multiple modes \cite{ohta2017feedback,sommer2019partial}.
-In the cases like energy transfer/harvesting and phonon lasing, where only one selected mode is interested, it is then quite straight forward to ask if amplifying only one mode while cooling all the other modes can be achieved via a single feedback loop.
+However, mechanical resonators inherently possess a spectrum of normal modes.
+A standard linear feedback loop typically results in the simultaneous amplification or damping of multiple modes \cite{ohta2017feedback,sommer2019partial}.
+For applications such as energy harvesting and phonon lasing, where energy concentration in a single selected mode is desired, a fundamental question arises: is it possible to amplify a specific mode while simultaneously cooling all others using a single feedback loop?

-In this Letter, we propose to use a single nonlinear feedback loop to realize the amplification of the lowest normal mode and the damping of all the other modes simultaneously in multimode mechanical systems.
-In the feedback-induced steady state, the phonon statistics indicate strong amplitude coherence in the lowest mode.
-The phase coherence of the lowest mode is largely improved as well.